Nick0778/jak-project/README.md

 ![png8](https://github.com/user-attachments/assets/f62e77b1-e16c-429a-91e7-f0666bff3d8c)

 These stuff are what I added for handling with the example custom hover battle.
 Basically, that's the same process you need to do in this file in case you want to add a new custom hover battle.
 The first image shows an array responsible in controlling the hover battle, so, check out the comments I wrote in there for better understanding that.
 Also, in the second image, is showing a small code I added inside a `cond` from `turret-init!` method, which is very important!
 This is responsible to spawn the hover battle and spawn the counter HUD.
 But, it's important to mention for not changing `use-egg-hud` or `use-cgh-hud` to `#t` when you don't have the levels that contains these HUD definitions loaded, otherwise, the game will crash!
 The same applies for `use-wasp-hud` which is a custom HUD that I added for this example in: `goal_scr/jak2/levels/hover-test/hover-test-setup.gc.gc`, so if you don't have this file included inside your custom level `.gd` file, the game will crash!

-Well, now I'm going to list all the files that you have to take a look, so you can understand how this hack really works and what you have to do in order to add a custom hover battle in your custom levels.
-It's important to mention that all these files have comments for better comphrension:

-- `custom_assets/jak2/levels/hover-test/hover-test.gd` **this file have all the necessary code that should be used.**
-- `custom_assets/jak2/levels/hover-test/hover-test.jsonc` **this file have all the actors and their necessary setup in order to make the custom hover battle working.**
-- `goal_scr/jak2/engine/level/level-info.gc` **this file have the definitions from the example custom level.**
-- `goal_scr/jak2/levels/common/enemy/hover/hover-enemy-battle.gc` **the main part of this hack.
-Contains all the changes to handle with custom hover battles.**
-- `goal_scr/jak2/engine/target/target-turret.gc` **this file have some important defenitions for the turret.**
-- `goal_scr/jak2/levels/drill/drill-turret.gc` **this file have some required definitions for the turret to handle with your custom hover battle.**
-- `goal_scr/jak2/levels/common/enemy/hover/hover-nav-network.gc` **this file contains an example of the definitions of the Adjancencies list required for allowing hover enemies to move through them.
-(This will be discused later!)**
-- `goal_scr/jak2/levels/hover-test/hover-test-setup.gc.gc` **an extra code added to alloc the example hover-nav-network in memory while the custom level is being loaded.
-(This will be discused later!)**

 <p align="center">
   <img width="500" height="100%" src="./docs/img/logo-text-colored-new.png">